Animal Feeding Rounds with Farmer Rob are the highlight for children of all ages on a family holiday at Cwmcrwth Farm.

 Farmer Rob loves having help from adults and children with his animal feeding rounds in the mornings.
-He starts about 8.30am on weekdays and 9.30am on Sunday.
+He starts about 8.30am on weekdays, 8am on Saturday and 9.30am on Sunday.
 Feeding rounds take place every day from February Half Term through to the end of October Half Term and last about an hour.
 For stays from from November to early February guests are welcome to visit the animals we have on site unaccompanied.

 Hands on with the Animals

 We tend to follow the same general routine during animal feeding rounds to help build the children’s confidence during their stay.
 Starting with the smaller animals in pets corner.
 Here children and adults are able to stroke the rabbits, feel their whiskers and treat them with dandelion leaves.
-They can feed the guinea pigs carrots while holding them and touch a chicken’s feathers and crown and if they are very brave they can hold the bantam chickens Esmerelda, Clementine and Molly.
+They can feed the guinea pigs carrots while holding them and touch a chicken’s feathers and crown.
+If they are very brave they can hold the bantam chickens Esmerelda, Clementine and Molly.